dmcgits/dmcgits.github.io/mds/ACR103/week7_notes.md

 ![](assets/week7/survival_1_scum.jpg)

 _* A realtime game engine could in theory generate thousands of frames per second, but our monitors wouldn't make use of them._

+## Prepping for export

+Each piece needs to arrive in Unity ready to use:
+* It has a reasonable name
+* It appears at the origin if zeroed out
+* If it's one 1m grid unit in Maya, it matches that in Unity

+<iframe width="720" height="480" src="https://www.youtube.com/embed/Gzi4g21NnM8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Exporting from Maya

+Grab my [lit unity scene here](https://www.dropbox.com/s/0nmionz6ww5qivg/unity___level.zip?dl=1).
+Next we'll import your level pieces into it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/N0rx9-CBhBw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>